kwiss/test/fullstack_1/level1/README.md

 # Intro

-In this test, you are going to work on goals, the main feature of javelo!
+In this test, you are going to work on objectives, the main feature of javelo!

-A goal represent a task that one of our user should accomply within a certain amount of time.
+An objective represents a task that one of our user should accomply within a certain amount of time.

-Your feature aim to help these users to planify well those task, and track their progression in order to accomplish them smoothly and on time.
+This feature aims to help these users planify well those tasks, and track their progression in order to accomplish them smoothly and on time.

 # Level 1